spacetelescope/imexam/README.rst

 Using the Ginga HTML5 Viewer
 ----------------------------

-If you have installed Ginga, you can use the HTML5 viewer for image display with either a python terminal, jupyter console, qtconsole or Jypyter notebook session.
+If you have installed Ginga, you can use the HTML5 viewer for image display with either a jupyter console, qtconsole or Jypyter notebook session.
 If you are using a Windows machine you should install ginga to use as the viewer with this package.
 Make sure that you have installed the latest version, or you can download the development code here: https://github.com/ejeschke/ginga.

-There's also a new ginga plugin for imexam which is in the ginga repository in the experimental directory.
+There is also a ginga plugin for imexam which is in the ginga repository in the experimental directory.
 This will load the imexam plotting and analysis library into the ginga gui framework.

 Starting a connection to a Ginga HTML5 canvas backend for browser and Jupyter viewing: